Best sites to download FREE Copyright-Free Music

 I don’t want to risk my project or I don’t want to attribute the artist.
 What should I do?

 Imagine that you are making a video or audiovisual project.
 Maybe you’re in one of those situations:

-You want to use the song in a professional project, like a corporate presentation, an indie movie or a broadcast advertisement.
+- You want to use the song in a professional project, like a corporate presentation, a movie or a broadcast advertisement.

 In any of these cases, it is best to purchase a paid license.

 This means going to a portal that offers this type of music free of charge, doing a search for the type of music you need, downloading it, and using it.

 The best known is Epidemic Sound , the web par excellence used by all the most famous YouTubers.